curl/everything-curl/libcurl-http/auth.md

     curl_easy_setopt(curl, CURLOPT_PASSWORD, "secret");

 That is all you need.
-This will make libcurl switch on its default authentication method for this transfer: *HTTP Basic*.
+This makes libcurl switch on its default authentication method for this transfer: *HTTP Basic*.

 ## Authentication required

 A client does not itself decide that it wants to send an authenticated request.
 It is something the server requires.
-When the server has a resource that is protected and requires authentication, it will respond with a 401 HTTP response and a `WWW-Authenticate:` header.
-The header will include details about what specific authentication methods it accepts for that resource.
+When the server has a resource that is protected and requires authentication, it responds with a 401 HTTP response and a `WWW-Authenticate:` header.
+The header includes details about what specific authentication methods it accepts for that resource.

 ## Basic